braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/more_people_in_control_group.md

 ![Entry Audience][42]

-This means that even though we specified 90% of users to enter the variant, not all of those users are actually able to recieve a push notification.
-These users who are unable to recieve a push notification will still enter the variant regardless.
+This means that even though we specified 90% of users to enter the variant, not all of those users are actually able to receive a push notification.
+These users who are unable to receive a push notification will still enter the variant regardless.

 Still need help?
 Open a [support ticket]({{site.baseurl}}/braze_support/).